 15. Get a sailing certification and learn how to navigate small boats and yachts

-With a certificate you can sail everywhere you want (and be a little bit like Ernest Hemingway).
+With a certificate, you can sail everywhere you want (and be a bit like Ernest Hemingway).
 Here are certifications from The American Sailing Association.
-If you’re not from USA, you can find the right organization with a simple Google search.
+If you’re not from the USA, you can find the right organization with a simple Google search.

 16. Master the Spanish language